Corporate and group volunteering at Anchor

 Corporate and group volunteering demonstrates a genuine commitment to helping the local community, nurtures positive attitude, realigns perceptions and helps employees feel really good about the place they work.
 In fact it’s widely acknowledged that volunteering can increase employee job satisfaction, improve recruitment and retention and give colleagues the opportunity to collaborate together have a meaningful impact on their local community.

 Over the years Anchor has facilitated a wide range of corporate and group volunteering opportunities often linked to recognised calendar events or at times when there is a need for increased publicity or interest.
-Here are just a few examples of the positive impact corporate volunteering can have:
+Here are just a few examples of the type of activities volunteers can take part in and the positive impact corporate volunteering can have:

 Leeds Action Group